fxlin/p2-concurrency/docs/vtune.md

 # Using Intel VTune, the modern x86 profiler

 This page describes VTune setup relevant to our experiments.
 It contains pointers to various information.
-It does not substitute the user guide for VTune.

 ## Why VTune

-For performance debugging like this, we can no longer rely on our "roll-it-your-own" manual code instrumentation which is too rudimentary.
+For performance debugging like this, our "roll-it-your-own" manual code instrumentation can be too rudimentary.
 Modern profiler has been a crucial tool.
 In short, programmer launches a tool ("profiler") which in turns launches the target program being profiled.
 The profiler collects key information about target program execution.

 Over the past decade, profiling has seen tremendous improvement, evolving from software-based instrumentation to hardware-assisted sampling.
-Today, the state-of-the-art profiler can both incur low overhead and provide rich information.
+Today, profilers can provide rich information at low overhead.

 **Availability:** Intel used to charge a few thousand $$ for a VTune license.
-Now it's freely downloadable [here](https://software.intel.com/content/www/us/en/develop/tools/vtune-profiler/choose-download.html#standalone).
-Thanks Intel!
+Now it's freely downloadable.

-> Aside: Arm's profiler is called DS-5, which IMHO is still not as mature as Intel VTune!
+> Aside: Arm's profiler is called DS-5.

-## Nomenclature
+## Naming

-VTune is Intel's profiler.
-Prior to 2018 it was called Intel **VTune Amplifier** (a marketing term).
+**VTune** is Intel's profiler.
+Prior to 2018 it was called Intel "VTune Amplifier" (a marketing term).
 There are still some old documents online with the latter name.
 Many of the current VTune executables are still named with the "amplxe-" prefix.
+Today it is called "oneAPI VTune".
+Intel likes to tinker with marketing terms.

 ## Useful VTune documents

 VTune's [front page](https://software.intel.com/content/www/us/en/develop/tools/vtune-profiler/get-started.html) feature short articles & videos.
 Recommended readings:

 * A quick introduction.
-This [video](https://software.intel.com/content/www/us/en/develop/videos/introduction-to-intel-vtune-amplifier.html).
+This [video](https://software.intel.com/content/www/us/en/develop/videos/introduction-to-intel-vtune-amplifier.html) (7 min)
 * A case study on profiling Linux program.
-This [video](https://software.intel.com/content/www/us/en/develop/videos/finding-application-hotspots-on-a-linux-system-with-intel-vtune-amplifier-xe.html).
+This [video](https://software.intel.com/content/www/us/en/develop/videos/finding-application-hotspots-on-a-linux-system-with-intel-vtune-amplifier-xe.html) (4.5min)
 * About CPU instruction pipeline: this [video](https://techdecoded.intel.io/quickhits/what-you-need-to-know-about-the-instruction-pipeline/?elq_cid=3074796&erpm_id=5831526#gs.9eq2sk) and [this article](https://techdecoded.intel.io/resources/understanding-the-instruction-pipeline/?-1882156948.1541449095&erpm_id=3147218&elq_cid=3074796&erpm_id=5831526#gs.9ee57j) .
 A good refresher on CPU architecture and for understanding architecture profiling results.

 There are more and you may skim them.

 The official user guide is [here](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top.html).
 It's long and you do NOT have to read from back to end.
-Just make sure when you Google (e.g. "vtune threading profiling"), only pick results coming from this user guide.
+Just make sure when you Google/Bing (e.g. "vtune threading profiling"), only pick results coming from this user guide.

 ## Setup
 In our experiments, we run and profile our program on the **target** **machine** and view profile results on the **viewer machine**.

-**VTune version info** (Feb 2021):
+**VTune version info**:

 | Profiler version               | Installation package               |
 | ------------------------------ | ---------------------------------- |